Interface-first layout Design system focus Figma-led example

 Why this UI Designer CV example works

-This ui designer CV works because Olivia Brooks's most relevant evidence, especially the recent results at North Interface Studio, is easy to scan from the top of the page.
+This UI designer CV works because Olivia Brooks' most relevant evidence, especially the recent results at North Interface Studio, is easy to scan from the top of the page.

 Writing breakdown